cpatinof/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-Now, I just create a new dataframe that is equal to the original one, but with the missing data filled in.
+Now, we just need to create a new dataframe that is equal to the original one, but with the missing data filled in.

 ```r